 You can choose a value between 4 and 20.
 This defines how often a login to a user account may fail until Zammad will lock it.
-Please note that via UI the only way to unlock a user account is to change the password (either as admin or via password reset function (if enabled)).
+Your users can always use the "forgot password" function to change their password and unlock their account.